Skip to main content

 • PI is the Department Head or Supervisor

-• Complete the ‘Associated RADAR Project ID’ field, if applicable
+• Complete the ‘Associated Research Enterprise Data (RED) system Project ID’ field, if applicable

-• Provide sponsor point-of-contact information: name and title, email address, and phone number, at minimum.
+• Provide sponsor point-of-contact information: name and title, email address, and phone number, at a minimum.

 • F&A Rate: Current federally-negotiated rate